 2019 – Renaud added two smaller boards with 110 l and 72 l, which I both tried and now using the smaller one since nearly one year for wing- and sometimes kitefoiling, other companies started similar products as Indiana Paddlesurf towards end of 2019

-2020 – French direct seller GONG announced to come up with a series of most likely 5 new inflatable wingfoilboards with a huge carbon plate as connector.
+2020 – French direct seller GONG come up with a series of new inflatable wingfoilboards with a huge carbon plate as connector and further brands as for example Naish and GTS jumped on the train.

-This last step from GONG (blog status from 08-06-2020) to me is not the revolution we have been waiting for but another step to a wide market for those boards we will see in the close future pushing the wingfoiling even more than already happened.
+This last step from GONG and others (blog status from 17-10-2020) to me is not the revolution we have been waiting for but another step to a wide market for those boards we will see in the close future pushing the wingfoiling even more than already happened.

 Starting with Stiffness,

 which is about all the way in between your heels and wings and weakness already starts in the surfboots, if you wear them as I do, goes along the board pad, the board, the connection down the strut, fuselage into the wing.
 And here along it is possible to see the first matches in between inflatables and wingfoiling.
 The shape of wing foil boards is very compact so they are very thick.
 But thickness in statics is giving stability, so it is much easier to reach a needed stiffness with a 12 cm thick iWingfoilboard than with a 6 cm thick iKitefoilboard.
 The other question about stiffness is how much is needed.
 I can’t quantify this yet, but maybe will try to measure some values in the future.
 My personal experience from over 1000 hours riding mostly mono foils (without stabiliser) which are very sensitive to boards flexibility in pitch: With my small foils from 500 – 1000 cm² ridden fast, pitch stiffness is very important to reach my 40 km/h top speeds on all those wings.
 I repaired and sold 2 hardboards just because the connection felt too soft to me.
-With the big surf wings from 1000 – 2000 cm² or riding not more than 25 km/h stiffness is much less important even on a mono foil.
-Just once when I was riding my 72 l inflatable Manta with a fast 1000 cm² it felt ok but not perfect, but would expect to be ok, with a new slower thicker 1000 cm² wing, I will try next days.
+With the big surf wings from 1000 – 2000 cm² or riding not more than 25 km/h stiffness is much less important even on a monofoil.
+Just once when I was riding my 72 l inflatable Manta with a fast 1000 cm² it felt ok but not perfect, but would expect to be ok, with a new slower thicker 1100 cm² wing, I am quite happy even if I experienced riding it on hardboards that the wing itself is not very stable or lets say harmonic as a mono foil.
 So again, I see a good match in between slow wing foiling and softness of inflatables.
-For normal kite foiling instead I don’t see too much match for inflatables, additionally as those boards are anyway already much smaller or exist also as split versions as I also have one, which seem to be a much better compromise.
+For normal kite foiling instead I don’t see too much match for inflatables, additionally as those boards are anyway already much smaller or exist also as split versions as I also have one, which seem to be a much better compromise in kitefoiling.

 About board shapes,

 I see similar match for inflatables with the needs of the shape.
 Looking at the shapes of hard wingsurfing boards as said you see very compact shapes with more or less beveled edges tail cuts etc. on the end for a most time flying board all this doesn’t seem to cause much difference to the ballon shape of an inflatable.
 A difference for sure you will feel in the take off.
-But with the small experience I have in comparison it doesn’t feel too big.
+But with the small experience I have in comparison it doesn’t feel too big or depends also quite a lot on other factors as foil/board combination, which would be to much to discuss.
 And maybe we will see improvements as water flow break-away edges as on the Manta (wind)surf foil already existing or other features to be seen in the future.
+One thing I enjoy pretty much about the mostly using and a bit special manta 72 l shape is:

 Features and differences of existing iFoilboards